RedHat-UX/next-gen-ui-examples/rhds-hbc-example-renderer/README.md

 ### Local Development Setup

-If you're developing alongside the `next-gen-ui-agent` repository:
+If you're developing alongside the `next-gen-ui-agent` repository and would like to keep picking up local changes from it:

 ```sh
 # Uninstall any existing versions